M2kishore/taskmanager-cli/README.md

 # Global Digital Corps - Software Engineering Test Problem | Priority list

+The following repository contains the solution for the question for selection process for GCD Fellowship program 2021-22.

 Thanks for applying to the Global Digital Corps!

 In this step we want to see how you implement a command-line (CLI) program that lets you manage your tasks.